sandeepscet/prompt-apps/README.md

 ## Solution

 User interface-based Apps from Prompt.
-[POC Link](https://sandeepscet.github.io/)
+[Live Link](https://prompt-apps.vercel.app/)

 This will help